The property market is still unsettled: what to expect in 2022?

 As 2022 brings inevitable changes for the property market, real estate and finance specialists share what to expect for demand, supply, and interest rates.

 The main question here is not to analyse the property market performance in 2021 but to predict how well it can perform this year.

 Undoubtedly, not many expect the market to experience the unprecedented price growth levels seen last year.
 But without major market disruptions, everything bodes well for further growth.

 Last year saw record property price growth levels, mostly because of the Stamp Duty Holiday, favourable mortgage rates, and government-backed initiatives.
-For instance, there are still several available new help-to-buy homes in Greenwich, a genuine property hotspot now.
+For instance, there are still several available new homes in Greenwich, a genuine property hotspot now.

 However, the recent interest rise and the end of the tax relief brought some changes to the property market.
 The number of mortgage approvals and the amount of borrowing the buyers can afford have fallen over the past several months.